Frequently Asked Questions (FAQ)

 CIRI shareholders who are also original enrollees or direct lineal descendants of an original enrollee are eligible to use TCF’s online application for Scholarship and Grant Programs.

-Inherited or gifted shares do not qualify as original enrollment, but there is a trial program, the RAVEN Fund, designed to support CIRI Shareholders that are not original enrollees or their direct lineal descendants.
+Inherited or gifted shares do not qualify as original enrollment.
+Still, a program, the RAVEN Fund, is designed to support CIRI Shareholders who are not original enrollees or their direct lineal descendants.

 Does TCF require CIRI Shareholder Stock Certificates or shareholder/descendant ID cards to prove eligibility?